planetarysoftware/TSC/Lifecycle.md

 ## Incubation

-The purpose of incubation is to support and mentor a proto-TL* entering the organization.
+The purpose of incubation is to support and mentor a TL* entering the organization.
 The goal is for a TL* to be:

 * Participatory